Reviewing Stabilis Solutions (SLNG) and Its Competitors

 |-$62.25 million

-Stabilis Solutions has a beta of 0.59, indicating that its share price is 41% less volatile than the S&P 500.
-Comparatively, Stabilis Solutions’ competitors have a beta of 0.82, indicating that their average share price is 18% less volatile than the S&P 500.
+Stabilis Solutions has a beta of 0.59, suggesting that its stock price is 41% less volatile than the S&P 500.
+Comparatively, Stabilis Solutions’ peers have a beta of 0.82, suggesting that their average stock price is 18% less volatile than the S&P 500.

-This table compares Stabilis Solutions and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings and price targets for Stabilis Solutions and its competitors, as provided by MarketBeat.com.
+This is a summary of recent recommendations for Stabilis Solutions and its peers, as provided by MarketBeat.

 |Sell Ratings